Residence Hall Policies

 Pregnant students are protected from discrimination under federal Title IX guidance and are not excluded from living on campus while they are pregnant.
 At this time, infants and children are not allowed to live on campus in student housing.

-Pregnant students are encouraged to make use of the University Health and Counseling Services to discuss plans and resources.
-If needed, Health and Counseling services can assist with prenatal care, help pregnant students make arrangements for labor and delivery, and assist with transportation to the hospital if needed.
+Pregnant students are encouraged to make use of the University Health Services to discuss plans and resources.
+If needed, Health Services can assist with prenatal care, help pregnant students make arrangements for labor and delivery, and assist with transportation to the hospital if needed.

-It is University policy, that it is not permitted to photograph or record (audio and or video) another person on campus without their knowledge and consent.
+University policy states it is not permitted to photograph or record (audio and or video) another person on campus without their knowledge and consent.
 This includes the use of cell phones, video cameras, recording equipment and cameras in bathrooms.

 When a resident or their guest(s) cause damage in a residence hall, they will be charged to replace the damaged item or to repair the item.
 When the person who causes damage cannot be identified, all residents of that living space may be charged.
 Therefore, it is always important if you see someone causing damage to a residence hall to notify a staff member to deal with the situation as soon as possible.This will help keep replacement costs as low as possible.